-Set Up a Website and Preferably a Blog
+2. Set Up a Website and Preferably a Blog

-Set Up a Basic Accounting System
+3. Set Up a Basic Accounting System

-Look Into Tax Deductions
+4. Look Into Tax Deductions

-As a freelancer you’ll have the ability/opportunity to deduct your business expenses from your taxable income.
+As a freelancer, you’ll have the ability/opportunity to deduct your business expenses from your taxable income.
 Of course, the details will vary depending on what country you live in.
 Check with an accountant or tax professional to be sure that you are keeping proper records and not missing out on valuable deductions.

-Treat it Like a Real Business
+5. Treat It Like a Real Business

 One of the temptations for part-time freelance designers is to view their work as a hobby rather than a business.
 If your goals involve making money and working your way towards a full-time income, you’ll need to view it as a legitimate business.
 Be sure to schedule certain times each week that you will dedicate towards your work, and try to keep it separate from your other daily activities.

-Set Some Goals
+6. Set Some Goals

-As a part-timer, you will most likely face plenty of temptations and distractions that can easily keep you from being productive.
+As a part-timer, you’ll most likely face plenty of temptations and distractions that can easily keep you from being productive.
 You can drastically improve your chances of success by setting some goals.
 How many hours per week do you want to spend on this work?
 How much money do you hope to make?
 In order to keep yourself motivated, have a clear purpose in mind that is your reason for freelancing part-time.
 Are you trying to save for a dream vacation?
 Are you attempting to work your way into a full-time design career?
 We all have different reasons for doing what we do, just be sure that you clearly understand what is your driving force.

-Establish a Long-Term Plan
+7. Establish a Long-Term Plan

 You don’t necessarily need to have this laid out right away, chances are you won’t have all of the answers for a while anyway.
 However, it’s unlikely that you’ll just wake up one day and realize that you have reached a level where you can comfortably move into full-time freelance work.

-Spend Time Networking
+8. Spend Time Networking

 Your most productive time in terms of direct income is obviously the billable time that you are working for clients.
 While this will never lose its importance, allowing time for professional networking is also key.
 Getting to know others will often lead to new opportunities, plus it may help to make your work more effective.
 Spending time getting to know others may seem like a waste of time, but once you have made a few valuable connections you will see the need for networking.
 Fortunately, there are a number of resources to improve online networking.

-When you are first getting started you will probably have some misconceptions about how you can effectively make money as a freelance designer, and you may experience some surprises along the way.
+When you are first getting started you’ll probably have some misconceptions about how you can effectively make money as a freelance designer, and you may experience some surprises along the way.
 Some opportunities may present themselves to make money, gain exposure, or get experience in ways that you had not considered or planned.
 Try to keep an open mind and evaluate these opportunities as you could find that there are better ways to earn income than you had initially expected.

-Set Up a Designated Work Area
+10. Set Up a Designated Work Area